hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 **The Subtext**: Technological change happens, get over it.

-**How It's Misleading**: Music recording first and foremost about distribution platforms, although it enabled new art forms as well.
+**How It's Misleading**: Music recording is, first and foremost, about distribution platforms, although it enabled new kinds of art  as well (e.g., AOR).
 The role of distribution platforms (like streaming) is a related but somewhat different topic, and one that arguably has bigger implications for creators.